Sarah M. Frazier

 Sarah M. Frazier has a nationwide practice that includes qui tam suits representing whistleblowers, white collar criminal defense, and commercial law.
 She is currently pursuing several qui tam suits, many still under seal, on subjects ranging from war profiteering to Medicaid kickbacks to best price violations, pending in jurisdictions across the United States.
 She lectures frequently on both qui tam and criminal law.

-- With Joel Androphy, won an acquittal of a U.S. executive accused of Foreign Corrupt Practices Act (FCPA) violations and payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.
+- Won an acquittal of a U.S. executive accused of Foreign Corrupt Practices Act (FCPA) violations and payments made to officials of a Mexican state-owned electric utility on January 18, 2012, after a jury trial in Houston federal court.

-- With Joel Androphy, obtained 4 acquittals of a prominent oncologist accused of insurance fraud by four major insurance companies.
+- Four acquittals of a prominent oncologist accused of insurance fraud by four major insurance companies.
 The trial involved billing for the drug Herceptin.

-- One of two lead attorneys for a $2 million settlement of a qui tam case involving rampant fraudulent Medicare billing by a supplier of durable medical equipment.
-Settlement was accomplished without Department of Justice intervention and despite company’s plummeting stock prices.
+- Qui tam case involving rampant fraudulent Medicare billing by a supplier of durable medical equipment. $2 million settlement was accomplished without Department of Justice intervention and despite company’s plummeting stock prices.

-- Represented physician in federal criminal misbranding prosecution tried to jury twice, resulting first in a hung jury, then in a conviction overturned on appeal.
+- Federal criminal misbranding prosecution relating to unapproved Botox product, representing physician.
+Tried to jury twice, resulting first in a hung jury, then in a conviction overturned on appeal.

 - Defended Houston business in commercial litigation concerning commissions and proceeds from sale of business, resulting in award of complete summary judgment to defendant, upheld on appeal.